0100101101011010/food/recipe/_posts/2019-05-31-sandwich-bread.md

  - "KNEADING" METHOD.
 Remove the bowl and flatten the dough slightly by patting it down.
 Stretch the top portion and pull it down over the bottom, about 1/3 of the way down.
 Rotate the dough 90° and repeat with the new "top".
 Continue until you have folded the dough four times, and flip it over so the smooth side is facing up.
 It should be in a roughly rounded shape.
 Replace the bowl over the dough.
  - Wait for five minutes and repeat the folding procedure.
  - Wait another five minutes and repeat the folding procedure.
- - FIRST RISE.
-This is the first (of three) long waiting periods.
-Simply leave the dough under the mixing bowl after your third fold and let it rest for an hour.

 published: false